 “I think so as well.”
 Saul pushed the sword and the jeweler’s box towards Morgan.
 “I’m willing to trust this man’s self-discipline.”

-"Thank you."
+“Thank you.”
 Morgan opened the box and found a set of well-polished sword and balance pins.
 They were an old design, bulkier than the current generation, and less abstract.
-These actually had the rattlesnake coiled around the sword's blade, holding the balance in its jaws.
-He took his time in attaching them to his ballistic jacket's lapels before taking up the sword.
-It was a dress sword, shorter and slimmer than a rapier, and good only for thrusting.
-The base of the blade was just wide enough for a word to be etched on each of the blade's three sides: ‘Liberty’, ‘Justice’, and ‘Equity’.
+These actually had the rattlesnake coiled around the sword’s blade, holding the balance in its jaws.
+He took his time in attaching them to his ballistic jacket’s lapels before taking up the sword.
+It was a dress sword, shorter and slimmer than a rapier.
+The base of the blade was just wide enough for a motto to be etched on each of the blade’s sides: ‘Liberty and Justice for All’, and ‘Equal Justice Under Law’.
 He drew the blade fully and saluted.

 Magnin nodded.
 “We would hear your oath, Adversary.
 I trust you know the words.”